-Legal Assistance and Elder Rights Protection Activities (OAA Titles III-B and VII)
+Legal Assistance and Elder Rights Protection Activities (OAA Titles IIIB and VII)

-Profile of the Issue: Seniors are often victims of abuse, neglect, financial abuse, fraud and scams.
+Profile of the Issue: Seniors are often victims of abuse, neglect, financial abuse, fraud, and scams.
 Over twenty three (23%) percent of our consumers are living under the federal poverty level and another fifty-four (54%) percent live under the 150% poverty level.
-Many live on fixed incomes without resources to seek recourse if they are a victim of a scam or fraud.
-Additionally, there are some without the cognitive capacity to look out for their own best interests.
+Many live on fixed incomes without the financial resources to seek legal recourse if they are victimized.
+Additionally, there are some seniors without the cognitive capacity to look out for their own best interests.
 These seniors need protection from people who would seek to cause them harm either financially, physically, or emotionally.

 The gatekeeper program was part of the METRO ADRC until 2016.
-The gatekeeper program trains employees of community partner organizations to recognize and refer at-risk older adults and people with disabilities to the ADRC or APS.
-CAT feels the program is essential, especially with the rural population.
-PUD’s, meter readers, utility companies, banks, credit unions and churches are necessary partners acting as the eye’s in the community helping to connect the at-risk populations to programs that will assist them.
-CAT seeks to continue the gatekeeper program with OAA Elder Abuse Prevention Funds and partnerships with DHS and other community partners.
+The gatekeeper program trained employees of community partner organizations to recognize and refer at-risk older adults and people with disabilities to the ADRC or Adult Protective Services.
+CAT feels this program is essential, especially for seniors in our rural areas.
+By training employees at utility companies (including meter readers), banks, credit unions, and churches to act as partners in the community, we greatly increase the likelihood of identifying at-risk seniors and connecting them with the programs that can protect and assist them.
+CAT seeks to continue the gatekeeper program with OAA Elder Abuse Prevention Funds, and by teaming up with DHS and other community partners.

-Columbia County has a MDT that meets the DAs office.
-It is a comprehensive MDT that has been meeting on a monthly basis that includes SHPD, Safe of Columbia County, CCMH, and other partners.
-The MDT members work in collaboration to address the abuse of vulnerable adults served in Columbia County, and to facilitate a process in which professionals from diverse disciplines are able to work together more effectively and efficiently.
-Currently the Area Agency on Aging is not involved in this MDT.
+Columbia County has a Multi-Disciplinary Team that meets at the District Attorney’s office.
+Meetings are held on a monthly basis, and the MDT includes representatives of the St. Helens Police Department, SAFE of Columbia County, Columbia Community Mental Health, as well as other partner groups.
+The MDT members work in collaboration to address the abuse of vulnerable adults in Columbia County, and to facilitate a process in which professionals from diverse disciplines are able to work together more effectively and efficiently.
+The AAA has been participating on the MDT since January of 2023.

 Problem/Need Statement: In Columbia County there are many seniors without the ability to afford legal counsel when needed.
+Of those surveyed in 2020:

-Twenty-three (23%) of those surveyed felt keeping vulnerable populations safe from abuse, neglect, fraud and scams was important, sixteen (16%) percent felt providing general legal services was important, and eleven (11%) percent felt providing some information for wills and estate planning was important.
+23% felt that keeping vulnerable populations safe from abuse, neglect, fraud and scams was important;

+16% felt that providing general legal services was important

+11% felt that providing some information for wills and estate planning was important.

 Currently CAT uses at least 3% of their OAA funds to provide Legal Aid assistance through the Oregon Law Center.
-Unfortunately, Legal Aid funding does not cover all of the legal needs for older adults and does not

-provide funding for wills and estate planning which is one of the most requested service.
+Unfortunately, this allocation is not sufficient to cover all of the legal needs for older adults and does not currently cover costs associated with will preparation or estate planning, which is one of the most often requested services.

-The Columbia County MDT does not include a member from the Area Agency on Aging.
-Our goal would be to ensure the AAA has representation on the MDT.